K-19: The Widowmaker

 K-19: The Widowmaker is a 2002 historical submarine film directed and produced by Kathryn Bigelow, and produced by Edward S. Feldman, Sigurjon Sighvatsson, Christine Whitaker and Matthias Deyle with screenplay by Christopher Kyle.
-An international production of the United States, United Kingdom, Germany and Canada, the film takes place in 1961 and focuses its story on the Soviet Hotel-class submarine K-19.
+An international co-production of the United States, United Kingdom, Germany and Canada, the film takes place in 1961 and focuses its story on the Soviet Hotel-class submarine K-19.

 The film stars Harrison Ford and Liam Neeson alongside Peter Sarsgaard, Donald Sumpter, Christian Camargo, Michael Gladis and John Shrapnel in supporting roles.

-K-19: The Widowmaker was released by Paramount Pictures on July 19, 2002 in the United States while on September 5, 2002 in Germany and October 25, 2002 in the United Kingdom.
-Upon release, the film received generally mixed reviews from critics, which particularly praised the performances and the dramatic atmosphere but criticized the screenwriting.
-The film became a box-office bomb grossing $65 million against a production budget of $90 million.
+K-19: The Widowmaker was released by Paramount Pictures in the United States on July 19, 2002, in Germany on September 5, 2002, and in the United Kingdom on October 25, 2002.
+The film received mixed reviews upon release, with critics praising the performances and dramatic atmosphere, but criticizing the screenplay.
+The film was also a box-office bomb, grossing only $65.7 million worldwide on a budget of $90 million.

 Plot

-In 1961, the Soviet Union launches its first ballistic missile nuclear submarine, the K-19, commanded by Captain Alexei Vostrikov, with executive officer Mikhail Polenin, the crew's original captain.
-Vostrikov is alleged to have been appointed through his wife's political connections, as well as Polenin's tendency to put crew morale and safety before Soviet pride.
+In 1961, the Soviet Union launches its first nuclear-powered ballistic missile submarine, the K-19, commanded by Captain Alexei Vostrikov, with executive officer Mikhail Polenin, the crew's original captain.
+Vostrikov is alleged to have been appointed through his wife's political connections, and because of Polenin's tendency to put crew morale and safety before Soviet pride.
 Discovering the reactor officer drunk and asleep on duty, Vostrikov fires him, receiving a replacement, Vadim Radtchenko, fresh from the academy.
-The launch is plagued by misfortune; the medical officer is killed by a truck and the inaugural bottle of champagne fails to break on the bow.
+The launch is plagued by misfortune; the inaugural bottle of champagne fails to break on the bow and the medical officer is killed by a truck.

 The K-19's first mission is to surface in the Arctic, test-fire an unarmed intercontinental ballistic missile, and patrol the Atlantic within striking range of New York City and Washington, D.C.
 Vostrikov orders K-19 to submerge past its maximum operational depth, then surface at full-speed to break through the Arctic pack-ice.
 Protesting the dangerous maneuver, Polenin storms off the bridge.
 The test missile launches successfully.

 A reactor coolant pipe bursts.
 Control rods are inserted into the reactor, but the temperature rises; back-up coolant systems were not installed.
 K-19 surfaces to contact fleet command but the long-range transmitter antenna cable is damaged.
 Engineers rig a makeshift coolant system, working in shifts to limit radiation exposure.
 The first team emerges vomiting and blistered.
 The second and third teams cool the reactor, but all suffer radiation poisoning.
 With radiation levels rising, the submarine surfaces and most of the crew are ordered topside.
 Radtchenko balks after seeing the first team's injuries, and the crew chief takes his place on the third team.